Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 You can create your types of keys for metadata, for example, `author: Cognigy`, where `author` is a key.

+To learn about source metadata limits, go to the [Limitations](overview.md#limitations) section.

 #### Example

 ```markdown